-Prerequisites: AC 211, CS 220 and one of CS 243 or CS 307
+Prerequisites: CS 220 or CS 307

 A structured approach to the analysis and specification of computer information systems.
 Discussion of the traditional systems development life cycle as well as prototyping and other computer-aided software engineering (CASE) strategies and tools.
-Offered every other year.
+Offered every year.